Events

 ExampleSubscriber.subscribe

-From a Rails console, or from within a Rails web application, to invoke the above event on all servers:
+From a Rails console or web application, invoke the action on every subscribed process:

 ExampleSubscriber.publish(:example)